carbon-io/presentation__gluecon-2017/README.md

 Advantages
 * Very natural control flow model.
 * Exceptions and stack traces.
 * Makes Node.js more functional. *Wait what?
-Not passing functions as callbacks more functional?*
+Not passing functions as callbacks is more functional?*
   * A pillar of functional programming is that expressions evaluate to values.

 Disadvantages